ConorO1015/eco_genomics/transcriptomics/Transcriptomics_notes.md

 each other regardless of final temperature.
 However, for the baseline expression and final temperature of 33 degrees there is some variation in gene expression between development temperature.

+# 10/15
+## Trancsript 02

+Fist we compared the each gene with an adjusted p-value.
+It was ordered from lowest to highest p-value.
+Next used the 'head' function to look at the the genes with the lowest p-value(most signficant) and the log2fold change that compares the developmental temperature of 22 v 18.
+It also shows directionality with negative or positive value in comparing gene expression.
+Next we look at the most gene with the most significant p-value.
+We used plotCounts function to look at the counts of each data point comparing developmental temperature and final temperature.
+We then created a plot to compare the counts with the developmental temperature.
+The plot showed that there is a clear difference between the developmental and final temperature separated by a count of roughly 1000 as D18 was centered around 1800 counts and D22 was centered around 800 counts.
+Then we made a MA plot that showed the log fold change (y -axis) and the mean normalized counts(x-axis).
+Showed that there is a lot of up regulation in gene expression in D22 compared to D18.
+Pots that are to the right of the plot show genes that are constantly expressed.
+Next a volcano plot was generated to determine which genes were being up and down regulated.
+Points in the right quadrant showed that there is D22 is being up regulated and D18 is being down regulated.
+Finally, a heat map was generated to assess the gene expression between the developmental temperature and final temperature.
+Showed that there is much less regulation in the D18 group as corroborated by the previous plots.
+For specific genes this trend in up and down regulation is flipped in which D22 is down regulated and D18 is up regulated.

+Looked at first result name but could choose other names to look at differential expression between groups generated 2 plots.